curtispuetz/pypp-docs/docs/external_libraries/pure_library_example.md

 }
 ```

-We pick a namespace `pure_test_0` for our library, so that our names do not interfer with the code of our libraries users.
+We pick a namespace `pure_test_0` for our library, so that our names do not interfere with the code of our library's users.

 We need to specify `override_cpp_write_dir` and `write_metadata_to_dir` to those specific `pypp_data/cpp` and `pypp_data` directories.
-These are the locations where the Py++ transpiler will write the C++ code to and where it will write a metadata file to, respectively.
+These are the locations where the Py++ transpiler will write the C++ code and where it will write a metadata file, respectively.
 We need to do this because we need to package those things into our library in those specific locations for distribution.

 ## Writing our library code

 That is all the configuration we need.
 Now we can just write our Py++ code.
-Lets say we want our library to just have a function to add two integers (just an easy example):
+Let's say we want our library to just have a function to add two integers (just an easy example):

 ```python
 # pypp_pure_library_test_0/add_ints.py